engineering-resilient-systems-on-aws/AvailableTrade/README.md

 We'll add updates to this README document when we have changes.

-The Kindle version is now available and the print version will be soon!
-You can purchase on Amazon: http://amzn.to/4ftNR1j
+The Kindle version and print versions are available!
+You can purchase on order both on Amazon: http://amzn.to/4ftNR1j

 ![Cover](cover.png)